Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Your doctor will ask you about your symptoms and how they affect your daily life.
 They may use a detailed questionnaire to do this.
 The more detailed your answers about what you're experiencing, the better.

-You may be diagnosed with an anxiety disorder if your symptoms are affecting your ability to function.
-This might be at: work, school or socially.
+You may be diagnosed with an anxiety disorder if your symptoms are affecting your ability to function and causing distress.

-Your doctor may suggest tests to rule out some other conditions.
+Your doctor may do other tests to rule out other health conditions.

 How is anxiety treated?